carlotta-mah/keystroke_gen/documentation/specifications.md

 The conventional approach of using CAPTCHA mechanisms to detect bots is loosing relevance, as bots adeptly enhance their image processing capabilities (e.g. [Jun-Yan Zhu et al., 2017](https://openaccess.thecvf.com/content_iccv_2017/html/Zhu_Unpaired_Image-To-Image_Translation_ICCV_2017_paper.html)).
 Countering this, biometric data may be used to distinguish between bots and humans.
 Keystroke dynamics have been successfully used for this task [Daniel DeAlcala et al., 2023](https://openaccess.thecvf.com/content/CVPR2023W/Biometrics/html/DeAlcala_BeCAPTCHA-Type_Biometric_Keystroke_Data_Generation_for_Improved_Bot_Detection_CVPRW_2023_paper.html)

-For this project I plan to develop a neural network capable of classifying keystrokes of a specific typist to help authenticate that user.
+For this project I plan to develop a neural network capable of classifying keystrokes of different typists to help authenticate the users.

 Training data can be obtained in this [dataset by Vivek Dhakal et al](https://userinterfaces.aalto.fi/136Mkeystrokes/).